tianshang486/mysql/intl.en-US/User Guide/Connection management/Set the access mode.md

 # Set the access mode {#concept_jlf_hpq_wdb .concept}

 RDS supports two access modes: standard mode and safe connection mode.
-This article describes their differences and how to switch between them.

 ## Differences between standard mode and safe connection mode {#section_jf2_lqf_cfb .section}

 -   **Standard mode \(recommended\)**: RDS uses [Sever Load Balancer](https://www.alibabacloud.com/help/doc-detail/27539.htm) to eliminate the impact of database engine HA switching on the application layer.
 This shortens the response time and increases the performance.
--   **Safe connection mode \(database proxy mode\)**: This mode prevents 90% of disconnections, but increases the response time by 20% or more.
+-   **Safe connection mode \(database proxy mode, not recommended\)**: This mode prevents 90% of disconnections, but increases the response time by 20% or more.
+If you are using this mode, please switch to the standard mode.

 ## How to switch the access mode {#section_fbz_3sf_cfb .section}